fuopen/UKB_anc/README.md

 cor.pc_geno<-pc.pred.geno(chr=15)
 ```
 To generate the Extended figures 6, just plot the PC loadings against the genomic position of the variants.

+<a id="item-pgs"></a>
+## Portablity of PGS

+The scripts described in this section were used for generating the main results in the portablity of PGS between ancestry groups.

+The central package used in the analysis is "ANCHOR", which can be accessed at our lab github: <https://github.com/MyersGroup/ANCHOR>.

+Main results in Main figure 4-5, Extended Data Figures 7-10, and Supplemenary results 8-16 were generated from "ANCHOR" package.

 <a id="item-emaf"></a>
 ## Estimate ancestry specific allele frequency by EM